trevorld/r-datetimeoffset/README.md

 * `datetime_offset()` objects

   + A `{vctrs}` "record" object that supports datetimes with possible UTC offsets

-  + Suitable for use as a column in data frames and tibbles
+    - Suitable for use as a column in data frames and tibbles
+    - Separate `{vctrs}` accessible record "fields" for year, month, day, hour, minute, second, nanosecond, hour\_offset, minute\_offset, and time zone all of which can be missing except year and can all be accessed by `{lubridate}` (style) accessor functions.
+    - Non-missing time zones need not all be the same value (as required by other R datetime objects such as `POSIXct()`).

   + Supports lossless import/export of pdfmark datetime strings and a decent subset of ISO 8601 datetime strings even when datetime elements are unknown